smartinrub/ejb-javaee8/README.md

 ### Deployment on Glassfish

-1. Install Glassfish (MacOS):
+1. Install Payara (MacOS):

     ```
-    brew install glassfish
+    brew install payara
     ```

 2. Start Glassfish:

     ```
-    cd $GLASSFISH_HOME/glassfish/bin
-    ./asadmin start-domain --verbose
+    asadmin start-domain --verbose domain
     ```

-    >You can stop the server with `./asadmin stop-domain`
+   >To use Payara server with MySQL you will have to download [Connector/J 5.1.49](https://dev.mysql.com/downloads/connector/j/5.1.html) and place it in `/usr/local/Cellar/payara/5.192/libexec/glassfish/lib`

-3. Go to Glassfish administration console at `localhost:8080`.
+3. Go to Payara administration console at `localhost:8080`.
 The first time it will ask you to set a password for the admin user.
 4. Build EJB beans and client application:

     ```